jgarciasuarez/jgarciasuarez.github.io/index.md

 # Joaquin Garcia-Suarez
 ## About me

-I am a postdoctoral scholar in the department of Civil and Mechanical Engineering (MCE) of Caltech (Prof. Domniki Asimaki's group).
+I am a postdoctoral scholar in the department of Civil and Mechanical Engineering of Caltech (Prof. Domniki Asimaki's group).

 I received a PhD in Aeronautics at the Graduate Aerospace Laboratories at the California Institute of Technology (GALCIT) with a minor in Applied and Computational Mathematics, as well as a Master’s in Space Engineering from the same institution.
 I received my “Ingeniero Industrial” diploma from the University of Seville (Spain) in 2013.